Chart Color Schemes

 Wangi Wangi - Rathmines features high concentrations of family households, with a fairly typical median household size

-Family households constitute 76.9% of all households, consisting of 27.4% couples with children, 37.6% couples without children, and 11.2% single parent families.
+Family households constitute 76.9% of all households, including 27.4% couples with children, 37.6% couples without children, and 11.2% single parent families.
 Non-family households comprise the remaining 23.1%, with lone person households at 21.7% and group households making up 1.7% of the total.
-The median household size is 2.5 people, which aligns with the Rest of NSW average.
+The median household size is 2.5 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households